duc2k1/only-dog-fe/README.md

 ## Deploy

-- First change homepage and domain in CNAME
+- Must change first homepage in package.json and domain in CNAME

 ```
 yarn deploy